• Skip to primary navigation

 💭 Things to know

-• If you accidentally over bake the cake and it seems dry you can brush it with sugar syrup and that will help moisten it.
+11. This is a very moist cake.
+If you accidentally overbake and you have a dry cake you can brush it with sugar syrup and that will help moisten it.
 Just bring ½ cup sugar and ½ cup water to a boil and stir constantly until sugar is dissolved -about 2 minutes.
 Cool completely and brush on 2 tablespoons per layer.

 👩🍳 FAQs